imehranasgari/imehranasgari/README.md

 <br>

-As a specialist in **Machine Learning, Deep Learning, and Data Mining**, I am passionate about transforming complex challenges into robust, data-driven solutions.
+As a specialist in **Machine Learning, Deep Learning, and Data Mining ,Computer Vision ,...**, I am passionate about transforming complex challenges into robust, data-driven solutions.
 This portfolio showcases my journey from foundational concepts to advanced deep learning architectures, featuring end-to-end projects, custom implementations, and a strong command of the underlying theory.

 ---